pasdeloup/modeling_activity_pace/README.md

 ## Scripts

-1. Raw user histories are trasformed into time series using `process_raw_streams.py`.
+1. User logs are transformed into time series using `compute_time_series.py`.
-2. User answers to survey are prepared using `process_raw_answers.py`.
-3. Dictionary Learning algorithm is run using `compute_dictionary.py`.
+2. Dictionary Learning algorithm is run using `compute_dictionary.py`.
-4. The selection of the best iteration in dictionary learning is done using `choose_dictionary.py`.
+3. The selection of the best iteration in dictionary learning is done using `choose_dictionary.py`.
-5. `compute_baselines.py` computes baselines scores and scores of PACE embeddings.
+4. `compute_baselines.py` computes baselines scores and scores of PACE embeddings.
-6. `analyse_models.py` plots logistic regression coefficients and related statistical reports.
+5. `analyse_models.py` plots logistic regression coefficients and related statistical reports.
-7. `make_fig1.py` saves the plot of Figure 1.
+6. `make_fig1.py` saves the plot of Figure 1.

 ## Data